benradstone/wandisco-documentation-ldm/docs/configuration.md

 ### HDFS inotify

 LiveData Migrator will poll the Hadoop cluster for NameNode events using the [HDFS inotify](https://hadoop.apache.org/docs/r3.2.0/api/org/apache/hadoop/hdfs/inotify/package-summary.html) system.
-These properties can be configured to change the default poll periods.
+These properties can be added and configured to change the default poll periods.

 | Name | Details |
 | --- | --- |